SciCatProject/scicatlive/README.md

 This will mount the local source code folder (`src`) of Catanie, enabling hot reloading of code changes.
 Note that changes to anything outside this folder, e.g. `node_modules`, requires a rebuild.

-## 3. Add Mock Data

-Run

-    make data

-to create and insert mock data (Datasets, Proposals etc.) This is done over the Catamel API, so the application needs to be running.

 # Other tasks